dusty-nv/jetson-inference/docs/imagenet-console-2.md

 <img src="https://raw.githubusercontent.com/dusty-nv/jetson-inference/python/docs/images/imagenet_coral.jpg" width="650">

-Feel free to experiment with using the different models and see how their accuracies and performance differ.
-You can download more models with the [Model Downloader](building-repo-2.md#downloading-models) tool.
-There are also various test images located under the `images/` subdirectory.
+Feel free to experiment with using the different models and see how their accuracies and performance differ - you can download more models with the [Model Downloader](building-repo-2.md#downloading-models) tool.
+There are also various test images found under `images/`

 Next, we'll go through the steps to code your own image recognition program from scratch, first in Python and then C++.